Land Acknowledgement

 New Podast Series!

 We are excited to announce a new development in the Ȟaȟa Wakpadaŋ / Bassett Creek Oral History Project!
-This fall, Hennepin History Museum (HHM) is developing a podcast series dedicated to the 15 Ȟaȟa Wakpadaŋ interviews.
+In fall 2023, Hennepin History Museum (HHM) developed a podcast series dedicated to the 15 Ȟaȟa Wakpadaŋ interviews.
 For the first episode, please enjoy this conversation where Dr. Kasey Keeler gives an overview of the project.

-Looking forward, the podcast is hoping to publish three of the oral history interviews each week.
-So far, interviews have been released with Diane Wilson, renowned Dakota author and educator, and Benjamin Yawakie, a former Golden Valley resident and the first Indigenous member of the Minnesota Environmental Quality Board.
+Some examples of the interviews include Diane Wilson, renowned Dakota author and educator, and Bradley Blackhawk, who grew up in Crystal and canoed on Ȟaȟa Wakpadaŋ in the 1970s.
 As the episodes roll out, you can access them on Spotify or wherever you get your podcasts.

 Upcoming Land Acknowledgement Events